ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 This design does not provide post-compromise security for responses.

-A Client only needs to retain keying material that might be used compromise the confidentiality and integrity of a response until that response is consumed, so there is negligible risk associated with a Client compromise.
+A Client only needs to retain keying material that might be used to compromise the confidentiality and integrity of a response until that response is consumed, so there is negligible risk associated with a Client compromise.

 A server retains a secret key that might be used to remove protection from messages over much longer periods.
 A server compromise that provided access to